Vision

 Outputs

-• Information on new project funding and outcomes of WGRF funded research is made available to
+• Information on new project funding and outcomes of WGRF funded research is made available to farmers and agronomists.

-• A positive WGRF “brand” is maintained.
+• A positive WGRF reputation is maintained.

 Objectives